ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

 # predictive-maintainance-for-a-smart-factory
 This repository contains the code for a predictive maintaincence project.
 A detailed blog on this project is coming soon.
 Actually i think I'll get rid of mlflow in this, I'll create another project and use it there, in this one, hyperopt is good enough.
-For that new project I think I could use tensorflow, maybe
+For that new project I think I could use tensorflow, maybe.
+Or I could deploy it on azure cloud somehow.
+All of this needs to come together for me preparing for the databricks certification somehow

 ## Requirements